 Collectible assets held for a longer period of time are taxed at a flat rate of 28%.
 Gains on sale of other collectible assets that have less than a one-year holding period will form part of your normal income.
 The collectible assets are as follows:

 A capital loss happens when you dispose a capital asset at a value lower than the purchase price.
 A capital loss is deducted from your capital gains and the capital gains tax will be calculated on the net capital value.
 If the capital loss exceeds the capital gains for the year, the difference will be applied in the succeeding year as if the loss incurred was incurred in the next year.

 Keep A Record

 Capital assets are taxed differently when disposed.
 Therefore, it is very important that you keep a record of your capital assets since this is important when calculating the capital gains or loss.
-It is very important that you keep a record of the history of your capital assets and the relevant transactions while holding the asset to help reduce your taxes when it is sold.
-Record keeping is highly recommended especially if you intend to hold your capital assets for a longer period of time.
-The following are the records that are essential in calculating capital gains tax are as follows:
+This also comes in handy especially if you intend to hold your capital assets for a long period of time.
+The following are the records that are essential in calculating capital gains tax: